The Cataclysm – more than a flood

 In all these respects the Flood model promoted by the Institute for Creation Research (Austin et al. 1994) conflicts with the biblical record.
 (1) It postulates that the Flood began with the floor of the oceans breaking up and water spilling onto the land in a marine transgression.
 (2) It supposes that the rocks of the Palaeozoic and Mesozoic, which include fossils of terrestrial animals, were formed during the Flood.
 And (3) it identifies a large part, if not most, of the geological record as either originally created rock or sediments deposited in the period between the Creation and the Flood.

-It also conflicts with a vast array of non-biblical evidence, such as stromatolites (multi-layered bacterial mats), buried in-situ roots, buried in-situ forests, organically formed carbonates, in-situ reefs and encrusted hardgrounds, fossils of tracks, burrows, nests, eggs and faeces left by living animals – none of which are compatible with the idea a global flood going on at the time.
+It also conflicts with a vast array of non-biblical evidence, such as successive horizons of organically formed carbonates, in-situ reefs and encrusted hardgrounds, buried in-situ roots, buried in-situ forests, tracks, burrows, nests, eggs and faeces left by living animals, none of which are compatible with the idea of a global flood going on at the time.

-It is perhaps no coincidence that in failing to satisfy the biblical evidence, conventional diluvialist geology likewise fails to satisfy the geological and palaeontological evidence.
-The judgement which came upon the world in the days of Noah was a more violent and earth-shattering cataclysm than has hitherto been recognised.
-The ‘Flood’ – the 40-day Cataclysm – was not an erosional event, and fossils are not the remnants of pre-Flood life buried in eroded sediments.
-The earth was totally destroyed.
-The earth we live on today is new land, generated primarily by volcanic action after the Cataclysm, and its fossils are the record of life recovering from that catastrophe, in a world that continued to be unstable for many thousands of years.
+It is perhaps no coincidence that in failing to satisfy the biblical evidence, conventional diluvialist geology equally fails to satisfy the geological and palaeontological evidence.
+The judgement which came upon the world in the days of Noah was not primarily an erosional event, and fossils are not the remnants of pre-Flood life buried in eroded sediments.
+The earth was suddenly and totally destroyed.
+The earth we live on today is new land, generated primarily by volcanic action after the Cataclysm, and its fossils are the record of life gradually recovering, in a world that continued to be unstable for many thousands of years.